Much of the current AGI dialogue takes place under the umbrella of an unquestioned anthropocentric perspective. We can often take for granted that:

 Another few suppositions that you’ll probably agree with if you read them in order:

 2a.
-It would have been tragic if single-celled life never bloomed into higher intelligence and capability (i.e. “potentia”), up to animals
+It would have been tragic if single-celled life never bloomed into higher intelligence and capability (i.e., “potentia”), up to animals

 2b.
 It would also have been tragic if early mammals never evolved large enough brains to arrive at humans

 2c.
-It would be even more tragic if that “blooming” of more potentia stopped at merely human level, and never advanced further
+It would be even more tragic if that “blooming” of more potentia stopped at merely a human level, and never advanced further

 If you agree with the statements above, then you already understand on some level that the flame (life itself) is valuable, and that its rich expansion should be seen as a higher aim than the attempt at eternal preservation of any one particular torch (species).